09ifes/Blog-Website-demo/README.md

 Developed using Python, SQLite, Flask, Flask WTForms, Jinja, HTML and CSS (incl.
 Bootstrap)

-### Not currently deployed to a public server, but it can be accessed by downloading the project file and running main.py
+### Not currently deployed to a public server, but it can be accessed by downloading the project files and running main.py